syseleven/openstack-workshop-handson/06-lbaas/README.md

 ---

-Sobald alle Komponenten grün dargestellt werden, können diese angezeigt werden
+AS soon as all components are displayed green they can be selected and observed.

-* so z.B. auch die beiden Webserver-Instances unter **Compute** --> **Instances**
+* for example the both webserver instances under **Compute** --> **Instances**
-* diese sind mit `upstream0` und `upstream1` benannt
+* they are named `upstream0` and `upstream1`

 ![](images/008-webserver-instances.png)

 ---

-Der Loadbalancer wurde ebenfalls erstellt und kann unter **Network** --> **Octavia Load Balancers** angezeigt werden
+The loadbalancer was also created and can be observed under **Network** --> **Octavia Load Balancers**

 ![](images/009-webserver-loadbalancer.png)

-* Klick auf den Namen des Loadbalancers um dessen öffentliche IP zu sehen
-* darunter ist die Demo-Applikation nun im Browser erreichbar
-* teste dies indem du sie aufrufst: `http://<Loadbalancer-IP>`
+* click the name of the loadbalancer to display its public IP address
+* use the IP to visit the demo application in your web browser: `http://<Loadbalancer-IP>`

 ![](images/010-loadbalancer-public-ip.png)

 ---

-#### Ziel
+#### Goal

-* lade die aufgerufene Website im Browser neu
-* der Inhalt der Website sollte den Hostnamen des jeweiligen Webservers ausgeben und diesen wechseln
+* refresh the website in your browser several times
+* Result: the content of the page displays the names of both webservers serving the web content
+* this means the loadbalancer fulfills its task

-`upstream0` -> `upstream1` und so weiter...
+`upstream0` -> `upstream1` -> `upstream0` and so on...

 ---

-#### Weitere Aufgaben
+#### Other tasks

-Der Loadbalancer selbst enthält mehrere Sub-Komponenten
+The loadbalancer itself contains several sub-components:

 * Listener
 * Pools
 * Health Monitors
 * Members

-* lasse sie in Horizon anzeigen und prüfe ob diese alle im Status `online` sind
+* display thoses components in Horizon and verify they are in state `online`